efarraro/krumit/en/stories.md

 > Of a giant serpent, yes, that’ll do --

 Bruno stopped muttering.
 The ground beneath him was slithering.
 It shouldn’t have been doing that.
-A few mentres away, there was shiny green hill that hadn’t been there for a minute ago - and where was such a loud hissing coming from?
+A few metres away, there was a shiny green hill that hadn’t been there for a minute ago - and where was such a loud hissing coming from?

 > If I wasn’t mistaken, I’d say I’d chanced upon the Great Slitherer!
 Of course - such a thing is only an invention of bards and storytellers such as I…